-The EIS will also address the potential impacts on privately owned or port authority operated ports and State-controlled, Commonwealth-controlled or privately owned airports.
+The EIS will also address the potential impacts on privately owned or port authority operated ports and Statecontrolled, Commonwealth-controlled or privately owned airports.

-4.11 SOCIAL
+4.11 Social

 This section will describe the existing social values that may be affected by the Project.
+The term 'affected community' or 'local community' will be defined (i.e. the towns of Biloela and Thangool).